+new file: README

+modified: CONTRIBUTING.md

-modified: benchmarks.rb '''
+'''

 Both files are staged and will go into your next commit.
-At this point, suppose you remember one little change that you want to make in benchmarks.rb before you commit it.
+At this point, suppose you remember one little change that you want to make in CONTRIBUTING.md before you commit it.
 You open it again and make that change, and you're ready to commit.
 However, let's run git status one more time:

 '''

-$ vim benchmarks.rb
+$ vim CONTRIBUTING.md

 $ git status

 On branch master

+Your branch is up-to-date with 'origin/master'.

 Changes to be committed:

 (use "git reset HEAD <file>..." to unstage)

-new file: README
+new file: README modified: CONTRIBUTING.md

-modified: benchmarks.rb

-Changes not staged for commit:

-(use "git add <file>..." to update what will be committed)

-(use "git checkout -- <file>..." to discard changes in working directory)
+Changes not staged for commit: (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

-'''